Star light, Star bright: How Does Light Intensity Change with Distance?

 - Every 10 seconds, the phone was moved a fixed distance (e.g. 5 cm) closer to the source.
 Can you find a formula to find the distance to the source at any given time?

-- Touching a point on the graph displays the X value (elapsed time) and Y value (measured light intensity in lux) of that point on the graph.
+- With the 'pick data' tool in phyphox you can view the X value (elapsed time) and Y value (measured light intensity in lux) of specific data points on the graph.

-- Figure 7 shows an example graph over a period of 55 seconds, where the phone was moved closer to the light source every 10 seconds.
+- Figure 6 shows an example graph over a period of 60 seconds, where the phone was moved closer to the light source about every 10 seconds.

 - To record higher resolution data, do another trial and move the phone in smaller steps (e.g. steps of 2.5 cm instead of 5 cm).

-Figure 7.
-Example data from the Science Journal app while moving the phone closer to the light source every 10 seconds.
-The x-axis of the graph shows time in minute:seconds [min:s] and the y-axis is light intensity in lux.
+Figure 6.
+Example data from the phyphox app while moving the phone closer to the light source about every 10 seconds.
+The x-axis of the graph shows time in seconds [s] and the y-axis is light intensity in lux.

 Analyzing Your Data Table